funnelback/stencils/src/main/groovy/com/funnelback/stencils/hook/facets/README.md

-# Facets Stencil Public UI Hooks
+# Facets Stencil Public UI Hooks (pre v15.12)

+:warning: This applies only pre-15.12, as this type of facets is natively supported since 15.12.

 The Facets Stencils provides: